 More Stretches for Flexibility to Follow

 There are other flexibility workout routines as well for specific parts of the body.
-Debra Atkinson, the Voice of Fitness, the host of The Well U After 50 podcast and author of the book You Still Got it Girl! has a lot of videos for flexibility after 50.
-We think you’ll enjoy her easy instructions and doable routines!
-Check these out.
+Debra Atkinson, the Voice of Fitness, has a lot of videos for flexibility after 50.

 Simple Back Flexibility Workout

-The routine in the video below allows movements for the upper back, middle back, lower back and for the hips as well.
+The routine in the video below allows movements for the upper back, middle back, lower back and hips as well.
 Check this out.
 (1.14 minutes)

 Spinal Mobility on All Fours

-We spend a lot of time sitting at work, but even at home and our backs are strained too.
+We spend a lot of time sitting at work, but our backs are strained even at home.
 Because of that, our backs tend to become stiff or tensed and less flexible.
 The hamstrings flexibility routine helps us relieve back tension and increase flexibility.
 (2.37 minutes)

-With this routine, you can simply use a towel.
+With this routine, you can use a towel.
 Or you can get stretch resistance bands too.
-Here’s one that you may like:

 Tips to Remember